Anti-Somali sentiment: Terminology

-Anti-Somali sentiment is sometimes referred to by the countable sense Somaliphobe or the uncountable sense of Somaliphobia, or Somaliphobic sentiment.
-The antonym and opposite sentiment is referred to by the countable sense Somaliphile, or its uncountable equivalent of Somaliphilia.
+Anti-Somali sentiment is sometimes referred to by the uncountable sense Somalophobia, the countable agent noun of Somalophobe, or adjectivally as Somalophobic sentiment.

+The antonym and opposite sentiment are referred to by the uncountable sense Somalophilia, the countable agent noun of Somalophile, or adjectivally as Somalophilic.

 Scope

-The Aughties and early 2010s saw major sporadic outbreaks of violence against Somali shopkeepers in South Africa.
+The 2000s and early 2010s saw major sporadic outbreaks of violence against Somali shopkeepers in South Africa.
 This violence has been attributed to jealousy over the success of Somali businesses, and ethnic tensions.
 However, some writers have attributed such hostility to a wider xenophobia, since other non-South Africa Africans were targeted as well.
-Somaliphobia has also been reported in Kenya during their invasion into Jubbaland in 2011.

 In the United States

 Somali Americans have experienced Anti-Somali sentiment and it is sometimes expressed in the context of anti-immigration sentiment.
 Anti-Somali sentiments sometimes overlap with Islamophobic sentiments and Racism in the United States.